What Is A Property Survey And Where Can You Get One?

 While only a professional home survey will be accepted for property records, you can find your property’s boundary lines yourself by reading the plat that’s included with your property’s paperwork or finding it online.
 Your property deed should also contain a worded description of your land’s boundaries.
 With newer properties, you can even walk round and look for boundary markers like stakes or flags.

 How Much Does A Property Survey Cost?

 The cost of a property survey varies based on what type of survey is needed, along with the size, history and location of the property.
-On average, a property boundary survey can cost anywhere from $100 – $600.
-Different types of property surveys can have different costs, but a mortgage survey has an average cost of $500.
+On average, a property boundary survey can cost anywhere from $100 – $600, while a mortgage survey has an average cost of $500.
 Typically, a property with more complex features or records history will come with a higher surveying cost.

 To save on costs that come with property surveys, you can request a copy of a previous survey that was done on the property, though this service will still charge a fee.

 As a homeowner, it can be beneficial to have a property survey if you decide to build, remodel or compare property lines with your neighbor.
 There are many types of property surveys you can choose, but make sure to pick the one required for your specific situation and property.

 Having a property survey will benefit you in the long run, and prevent disputes from occurring.
 If you’re planning on adding a fence or a shed, or buying a new home altogether, familiarize yourself with your legal boundaries and learn how close to your property line you can build.

 What To Look For When Buying A House